juju/docs/src/en/users-models.md

 ### Controller access for external users

 It is possible to give a user access to a controller without creating a local account for them.
-Linking the controller to the external identity manager in this way provides the benefit of convenience, as the authentication system used may also be used for other systems.
+Linking the controller to the external identity manager, such as the Ubuntu SSO, in this way provides the benefit of convenience, as the authentication system used may also be used for other systems.
 This reduces the number of login credentials that users must remember across multiple systems.

 To do this, these criteria must first be met:

-- The user must already have an account on an external identity manager, such as the Ubuntu SSO
+- The user must already have an account on an external identity manager
 - The controller must have been created (bootstrapped) using the identity configuration option, like here where we use the URL for the Ubuntu SSO and Juju: `--config identity-url=https://api.jujucharms.com/identity`